-E. Applications to change a rate or rule
+E: Applications to Change a Rate or Rule

-Rule 43: Information required by applicants
+Rule 43: Information Required by Applicants

-- 1. Applicants may be required to provide the following information to the Board: - a) Documentation supporting the need for a rate change; - b) Financial information, such as cash flow statements, balance sheets and net income statements; and c) Other information requested by the Board that it considers relevant to the application.
+- 1. Applicants may be required to provide the following information to the Board: - a. documentation supporting the need for a rate change; - b. financial information, such as cash flow statements, balance sheets and net income statements; and - c. other information requested by the Board that it considers relevant to the application.

-Rule 44: Application summary
+Rule 44: Application Summary

-- 1. If a rate and rule application is received with a new licence application, the Board will include the rate and rule application in the "Application Summary for Publication" referred to in Rule 8.1. - 2.
+- If a rate and rule application is received with a new licence application, the Board will include the rate and rule application in the "Application Summary for Publication" referred to in RPP 8.1. - 2.
 Board staff will prepare an "Application Summary for Publication" for rate and rule change applications received from the Registrar. - 3.
-Subject to Rule 44.1 and 44.2, if a proposed rate or rate change pertains to a contract, the rates and the specific terms of the contract will not be included in the "Application Summary for Publication" or published pursuant to Rule 45.1. - 4.
-Board staff will send applicants a copy of the "Application Summary for Publication" referred to in Rule 44.1 or 44.2, and applicants must, before the date specified by Board staff: - a) sign and return the "Application Summary for Publication" to the Board, with corrections, if any; or - b) request more time to return the "Application Summary for Publication".

-- 5. If more time is requested to return the "Application Summary for Publication" pursuant to Rule 44.4(b), Board staff may grant or refuse the request and: - a) if granted, establish a new date by which the summary of the application must be received by the Board; or - b) if refused, send the application forward to the Board for direction or disposition.
+Subject to RPP 44.1 and 44.2, if a proposed rate or rate change pertains to a contract, the rates and the specific terms of the contract will not be included in the "Application Summary for Publication" or published pursuant to RPP 45.1. - Board staff will send applicants a copy of the "Application Summary for Publication" referred to in RPP 44.1 or 44.2, and applicants must, before the date specified by Board staff: - a. sign and return the "Application Summary for Publication" to the Board, with corrections, if any; or - b. request more time to return the "Application Summary for Publication". - 5.
+If more time is requested to return the "Application Summary for Publication" pursuant to RPP 44.4.b, Board staff may grant or refuse the request and: - a. if granted, establish a new date by which the summary of the application must be received by the Board; or b. if refused, send the application forward to the Board for direction or disposition.

-Rule 45: Notice and publication of applications
+Rule 45: Notice and Publication of Applications

-- 1. An "Application Summary for Publication" that has been signed by the applicant pursuant to Rule 44.4.a will be published in the Bulletin. - 2.
-Board staff will provide print copies of web published application summaries to any person who makes a request for a specific application summary provided that Board staff have enough information to determine the specific application being requested. - 3.
-Prior to publication, Board staff will not disclose, or acknowledge the receipt of, an application to anyone other than an applicant or his or her agent, any person authorized by the applicant to make an inquiry on his or her behalf, or the Branch unless disclosure is authorized under an enactment.
+- 1 An "Application Summary for Publication" that has been signed by the applicant pursuant to RPP 44.4.a will be published in the bulletin. - Board staff will provide print copies of web published application summaries to any person who makes a request for a specific application summary provided that Board staff have enough information to determine the specific application being requested. - 3.
+Prior to publication, Board staff will not disclose, or acknowledge the receipt of, an application to anyone other than an applicant or their agent, any person authorized by the applicant to make an inquiry on their behalf, or the Registrar unless disclosure is authorized under an enactment.